jansensan/research-methodologies-notes/readme.md

 Notes:

-- Measure of central tendency
+- Measure of central tendency.
 - Sometimes, the mean is not descriptive, e.g. a high value can affect the mean.